UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-pirates-of-the-caribbean/README.md

-# Natural language processing course 2023/24: `Put name of your project here`
+# Natural language processing course 2023/24: Parameter-Efficient Fine-Tuning of Language Models

-Please, organize README and the whole structure of the repository to be self-contained and reproducible.
+This project focuses on investigating parameter-efficient techniques for fine-tuning large language models, such as Low-Rank Adaptation (LoRA), soft prompts, etc. We compare different approaches across various NLP tasks to assess the efficiency and effectiveness of each fine-tuning strategy.
+The evaluation will consider model performance, computational efficiency, and adaptability to different tasks.